Aryansh-S/USACO/README.md

 [Here](https://www.overleaf.com/read/vxkkgmmrmckv) is the latest version of a book I am writing on competitive programming so far (a work in progress).

+You should check out the sources provided in the "Books" folder -- they are particularly good for competitive programming.

 # Template (\& A First on Structs)

 My template for CP is "cptemplate.cpp" along with algorithms from "algotemplate.cpp" as useful.